ProtoMD: A Prototyping Toolkit for Multiscale Molecular Dynamics: Acknowledgments

 \section{Acknowledgments}

-This project was supported in part by the National Science Foundation (Collaborative Research in Chemistry Program), METAcyt through the Center for Theoretical and Computational Nanoscience, Indiana University College of Arts and Sciences, and the Indiana University information technology services (UITS) for high performance computing resources.
-The authors would also like to thank Alice Shen for her help in improving the manuscript.
+This research was supported in part by the following: the NSF INSPIRE program (grant 1344263), the NSF division of material science research (grant 1533988), and the Indiana University information technology services (UITS) for high performance computing resources.